-The Standards, Amendments to Standards and Interpretation that are issued but not yet effective and which are relevant to the Bank, up to the date of issuance of the Bank's financial statements are disclosed below.
+The Standards, Amendments to Standards and Interpretations that are issued but not yet effective and which are relevant to the Bank, up to the date of issuance of the Bank's financial statements are disclosed below.
 The Bank intends to adopt these pronouncements, if applicable, when they become effective.

-MFRSs, Interpretations and amendments effective for annual periods beginning on or after 1 January 2020 ii) Amendments to MFRS 7, Financial Instruments: Disclosures, Financial Instruments, Amendments to MFRS 9 Financial Instruments: Recognition and Measurement - Interest and Amendments to MFRS Rate Benchmark Reform 139 i) Amendments to MFRS 16 Leases: Covid 19 - Related Rent Concessions
+MFRSs, Interpretations and amendments effective for annual periods beginning on or after 1 June 2020 i) Amendments to MFRS 16 Leases - Covid 19 - Related Rent Concessions